-hange in d Balance ŗ Principal debt payments are reported as budgetary expenditures in the year payment in made.
-For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 70,000 á The unexpended portions of capital projects which are subsequently cancelled are considered income in the year cancelled for budgetary purposes.
-For GAAP purposes, no revenue is recognized for capital projects cancelled.
-(403) ( Depreciation expense is not recorded on the budgetary basis of accounting.
+nange in d Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment in made.
+For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 70,000 Expenditures for long-lived assets are reported as expenses in the year the order are placed for budgetary purposes.
+For GAAP purposes, the assets are capitalized in the year purchased and depreciated over the life of the asset.
+(15,751) Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purposes, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(95,678) 1 Net decrease in fund balance - budget to GAAP (26,081) ( 1 6 The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
-(See Note A for a description of the District's budgetary accounting method.)
-This amount differs from the fund balance reported in the statement of revenues, expenditures and changes in fund balances because of the cumulative effect of transactions such as those described above.
-579,327 \$ 553,246
+(95,678) Decrease in fund balance - budget to GAAP (41,429)

-Borough of Englishtown Fire District No. 1 Monmouth County, New Jersey Notes to Supplementary Information Year Ended December 31, 2014
+Borough of Englishtown Fire District No. 1 Monmouth County, New Jersey Notes to Supplementary Information Year Ended December 31, 2015